 Wake Forest School of Medicine has a long tradition in developing nursing leaders.
 The Academic Nursing department, known for its highly successful nurse anesthesia program (ranked 10th in the nation), is now offering professional nurses from any background an opportunity to earn their doctoral degree.

 “The level of interest in the nursing profession for this practice doctorate is impressive and speaks to the value that master’s-prepared nurses have for advancing their education with an applied practice focus.”
-Cathleen Wheatley, DNP, RN, CENP, Senior Vice President and System Chief Nurse Executive of Wake Forest Baptist Health.
+Cathleen Wheatley, DNP, RN, CENP, President, Wake Forest Baptist Medical Center, and System Chief Nurse Executive and Senior Vice President, Wake Forest Baptist Health.